invot/datable.js/readme.md

 `<script> $('input[data-datable]').datable();</script>`

 That's all!
 Your options are handled through custom data attributes in each element.
-View the source of this page!

 ## Attributes